Cooperative Education (Co-Op)

 Cooperative Education Programs

-Cooperative Education (co-op) is a partnership between the employer, the student and Whitacre College of Engineering.
-Employers gain the opportunity to recruit and evaluate students early; students gain invaluable job experience and training; and the university builds relationships with companies that help us keep informed on the latest advances in engineering.
+Cooperative Education (co-op) is a partnership between the employer, the student, and the Whitacre College of Engineering.
+Employers gain the opportunity to recruit and evaluate students early, students gain invaluable job experience and training, and the University builds relationships with companies that help us stay informed about the latest advances in engineering.

 Before deciding if a co-op is right for your company, consider the expectations we have for our co-op partners.